Myki: Melbourne rollout period

 All Metcard ticket vending machines on railway stations were removed or switched off.
 The only Metcard vending machines still in operation were on trams.
 The limited remaining range of Metcards could only be purchased from staff at premium stations, from bus drivers, or from a PTV Hub.
 The sale of Metcards at Premium (staffed) Metro railway stations was progressively phased out, and ceased entirely during October.
 The removal of Metcard validators from railway stations started on 12 November 2012.
 Also from November, passengers with unused Metcards were able to transfer the value onto a Myki card as Myki money at premium Metro railway stations.

 On 29 December 2012, Metcard was switched off, and Myki became the only form of ticket valid on Melbourne public transport.
 On the same day, all Metcard equipment remaining on the system became inoperative.

 It was intended that the Skybus Melbourne Airport shuttle bus service (with its own, premium fares) would also accept Myki once the system was fully operational, but this did not happen.

-In May 2014, the first Myki electronic gates with a touch screen became operational.